Naruno/Naruno/docs/concepts/user_interfaces.md

 Welcome to the documentation for Naruno.
 This documentation covers the functionality of the project's Command Line Interface (CLI), Application Programming Interface (API), and Graphical User Interface (GUI).

-At first you should download decentra network as package with:
+At first you should download naruno as package with:
 ```console
 pip install naruno
 ```